One of the most successful, long-running ad campaigns of all time, was the “Mikey Likes It!” commercial for Life Cereal. It ran from 1972 to 1986.

 Schools, it turns out, could probably teach kids effectively without kids coming together (though most are failing to do this well).

-Most services businesses, whose lifeblood used to involve face time (not FaceTime) with clients and going to giant conferences, are discovering that a lot of that was expected behavior that was mostly unnecessary.
+Most services businesses, whose lifeblood used to involve face time (not FaceTime) with clients and going to giant conferences, are discovering that a lot of that expected behavior was unnecessary.

 For those of us lucky enough to still be holding enough pieces to stay afloat, the questions to ask are: